tr3ck3r/linklight/exercises/ansible_engine/6-more-roles/README.md

 ### Step 2:

 Add some default variables to your role in `roles/common/rhel/defaults/main.yml`.
-Let's as a default domain name that we'll assign to each host and the location of the Linux messages files.
+Let's add a default domain name that we'll assign to each host and the location of the Linux messages file.

 ```yml
 ---